bestwebsoft/htaccess-wordpress-plugin/readme.txt

 * NEW: The ability to change the Directive block of the existing .htaccess file was added.
 Plugin optimization is done.

 == Upgrade Notice ==

+= V1.6.1 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 4.1.

 = V1.6 =
 Bug with access rights to an .htaccess file was fixed.